Catalina 42 Sailboats for Sale

 03Are Catalina 42 prices going up or down?+

-The median asking price for the Catalina 42 has increased by 5.3% over the last 3 months compared to the 12-month median.
+The median asking price for the Catalina 42 is down 1.1% over the last 3 months compared with the 12-month median.

 04Where are Catalina 42 sailboats for sale?+